psurya1994/successor-feature-representations/README.md

 ```

 To do:
-- Keep goals in the same room, might give better performance for APSF
 - Regenerate plots for option 1 and option 2 (least priority)
 - P OOD, R chaning
 	- Save network weights for avdsr option 1, init with option 2.
 	- Save network weights for avdsr option 1.
 	- Use these to train various networks and plot the performance

+Done:

+- Keep goals in the same room, might give better performance for APSF
+	- Nope!
+This won't work as long as we're doing unsupervised exploration.
+Need an alternative strategy.
+This also pinpoints to one of the problems with this approach.
+Learning the SR is hard because of poor steady state distribution (I think the same problem leads to catasforgettingin DQN, does PER fix catastrophic forgetting? need to check)